Axinom/mosaic-media-template/services/vod-to-live/service/README.md

   should be setup.
 - Follow the instructions from the `README.md` file in the Media solution root folder.
-- Open configuration file `.env` for the VOD-to-Live service:
+- Open configuration file `.env` for the service and set missing values accordingly.

-  - `VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - should be set to the Virtual
-    Channel Management API url.
-  - `VIRTUAL_CHANNEL_MANAGEMENT_API_KEY` - optional.
-Should be set to API_KEY
-  - `VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - should be set to the Origin base url. configured for the USP Virtual Channel API.
+### Service configuration

+#### General settings

-  - `PRE_PUBLISHING_WEBHOOK_SECRET` - value for this configuration can be
-    obtained in the Mosaic Admin Portal when setting up the pre publishing webhook for the Channel Service.
+`PRE_PUBLISHING_WEBHOOK_SECRET` - mandatory.
+Secret key used to sign the validation messages exchanged between Managed Channel service and VOD-to-Live service.
+Can be retrieved in the Admin portal when setting up Pre-Publishing webhook for the Channel service.

-  - `AZURE_STORAGE_CONNECTION` and `AZURE_BLOB_CONTAINER_NAME` should be setup
+`CATCH_UP_DURATION_IN_MINUTES` - defaults to 60 minutes.
+A duration in minutes used to add to the playlist duration for smoother playlist transitions.

+`PROLONG_PLAYLIST_TO_24_HOURS` - defaults to TRUE.
+Enables service feature to prolongate the playlist duration to 24 hours.

+`CHANNEL_PROCESSING_WAIT_TIME_IN_SECONDS` - defaults to 10 minutes.
+Wait time,
+that VOD-to-Live service will wait for the Channel to go live.

+#### USP Virtual Channel API settings

+`VIRTUAL_CHANNEL_MANAGEMENT_API_BASE_URL` - mandatory.
+Base URL to the Unified Virtual Channel Management API.

+`VIRTUAL_CHANNEL_MANAGEMENT_API_KEY` - optional.
+Used for authorization by API key with Virtual Channel Management API.

+`VIRTUAL_CHANNEL_ORIGIN_BASE_URL` - mandatory.
+Base URL to the Unified Streaming Origin, or CDN for Origin.

+#### Azure storage settings

-    to Azure Storage.
+`AZURE_STORAGE_CONNECTION` - mandatory.
+Connection string to the Azure storage.

-  - DRM configurations `KEY_SERVICE_API_BASE_URL`, `KEY_SERVICE_TENANT_ID`,
+`AZURE_BLOB_CONTAINER_NAME` - mandatory.
+Azure storage container name, where service will store channel data.

+#### DRM settings

-    `KEY_SERVICE_MANAGEMENT_KEY`, `DRM_KEY_SEED_ID` are optional.
-And should be configured in case if the DRM protected VODs are used for the channel creation.
-Values for for DRM decryption and protection are available in the Axinom Portal.
+To enable the DRM protection of live stream the configurations below should be filled.
+Values are available on the Axinom Portal.

-  - `PROLONG_PLAYLIST_TO_24_HOURS` is a feature flag.
-When set ti TRUE every playlist with duration under 24 hours will be automatically prolonged to hit 24 hour duration.
-  - `CATCH_UP_DURATION_IN_MINUTES` a catch up duration.
-If `PROLONG_PLAYLIST_TO_24_HOURS` is set to TRUE, this duration is added on top of the 24h mark for smoother transition between playlists.
-If `PROLONG_PLAYLIST_TO_24_HOURS` is set to FALSE, the catch up duration is added to the playlist transition time, when playlist start date is in the PAST.
+`KEY_SERVICE_API_BASE_URL` - optional.

+`KEY_SERVICE_TENANT_ID` - optional.

+`KEY_SERVICE_MANAGEMENT_KEY` - optional.

+`DRM_KEY_SEED_ID` - optional.